Strategic Partnerships

 Dean, School of Medicine, Case Western Reserve University; Senior Vice President for Medical Affairs; Director, National Center for Regenerative Medicine; Professor, Department of Medicine and Department of Environmental Health Sciences; Member, Immune Oncology Program, Case Comprehensive Cancer Center

+As the official rare cancer fundraising program of Memorial Sloan Kettering Cancer Center (MSK), Cycle for Survival fuels hope and progress with every dollar raised.
+Since 2022, the Jedi Rare Cancer Foundation has fielded a JEDIs for Survival national team to raise funds for the annual Cycle for Survival fundraiser that supports rare cancer research at MSK.
+Since 2007, Cycle for Survival has raised more than $342 million dollars for MSK rare cancer research programs.
 Our foundation matches the first $10,000 raised by each of our regional cycle teams, and within six months after the close of Cycle for Survival fundraising each year, our donations are directed to the work of Pediatric Oncologist Dr. Micheal Ortiz, MSK Kids, Memorial Sloan Kettering Cancer Center, fueling bold ideas and breakthroughs in rare cancer.

 Michael V. Ortiz, MD

-Pediatric Hematologist-Oncologist, MSK Kids Memorial Sloan Kettering Cancer Center
+Pediatric Hematologist-Oncologist, MSK Kids, Memorial Sloan Kettering Cancer Center

 Dr. Ortiz specializes in caring for children and young adults with tumors of the liver and kidney, with particular expertise in treating pediatric kidney cancers such as Wilms’ tumor and rhabdoid tumor, pediatric liver cancers such as hepatoblastoma and fibrolamellar carcinoma, and pediatric sarcomas.
 In addition to caring for his patients at MSK Kids, Dr. Ortiz conducts research focused on translating basic scientific discoveries from the laboratory into safer and more effective treatments for children and young adults with challenging solid tumors.
 His lab investigates how these cancers become resistant to standard treatments, screens new drugs in laboratory models of childhood cancers, and identifies markers to predict which patients would benefit from these additional therapies.
 Ultimately through this research, he hopes to move the most promising treatments from the lab into the clinic to help patients with cancers that have become resistant to standard therapies.

-More healthy survivors, less family heartbreak
+More healthy survivors, less family heartbreak.

-Subscribe to our Quarterly Updates
+Subscribe to our e-News Updates

 Learn about lifesaving rare cancer research, foundation news, events, and discoveries that make a real, measurable difference in the lives of rare cancer patients and their families.